jobworkerp-rs/jobworkerp-rs/README.md

 ## Overview

-jobworkerp-rs (pronounsed  "jobworker plus") is a job worker system implemented by Rust.
+jobworkerp-rs is a job worker system implemented in Rust.
-The function to be executed is defined as [worker](proto/protobuf/jobworkerp/service/worker.proto), and [job](proto/protobuf/jobworkerp/service/job.proto), which is an execution instruction to the worker, and then register (enqueue) the job to execute the function.
+The function to be executed is defined as [worker](proto/protobuf/jobworkerp/data/worker.proto), and [job](proto/protobuf/jobworkerp/data/job.proto), which is an execution instruction to the worker, and then register (enqueue) the job to execute the function.

 A worker execution function (runner) can be added in the form of a plugin.